On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Introduction

 is a complexified combination of Fayet-Illiopolous parameter $r$ and theta-angle $\theta$, and $f_{\CE}(z)$ is a polynomial in $z$ defining so called D-brane data of a coherent sheaf $\CE\in\fD_{p}$.
 This expression is a well-known Barnes representation for generalized hypergeometric series (see Appendix \ref{sec:hypergeom}):

 where $z=e^{2\pi t}$ and parameters $a_i$ and $b_i$ are linearly related to masses $\mu_i$.
-In other words partition function \eqref{Z_B} is annihilated by a differential operator: \be D_{p,q}\left(z,\frac{d}{dz}\right)=z\prod\lm_{i=1}^p\left(z\frac{d}{dz}+a_i\right)-z\frac{d}{dz}\prod\lm_{i=1}^q\left(z\frac{d}{dz}+b_i-1\right) \ee This differential operator has a mathematical interpretation of a quantum connection in Gromov-Witten theory \cite{MaulikOkounkov}, and the physical interpretation is an induced Berry connection on the parameter space.
+In other words partition function \eqref{Z_B} is annihilated by a differential operator: \be D_{p,q}\left(z,\frac{d}{dz}\right)=z\prod\lm_{i=1}^p\left(z\frac{d}{dz}+a_i\right)-z\frac{d}{dz}\prod\lm_{i=1}^q\left(z\frac{d}{dz}+b_i-1\right)\,. \ee This differential operator has a mathematical interpretation of a quantum connection in Gromov-Witten theory \cite{MaulikOkounkov}, and the physical interpretation is an induced Berry connection on the parameter space.
 The parallel transport induced by the supersymmetric interfaces is compatible with this connection.

 The simplest non-trivial case is the ordinary hypergeometric series ${}_2F_1$.
-The solutions of the hypergeometric equations are known to develop singularities in three marked points $0$, $1$ and $\infty$ on $\CP$ that is a Riemann sphere in this case parameterized by $z$.
+The solutions of the hypergeometric equations are known to develop singularities in three marked points $0$, $1$ and $\infty$ on $\CP$ that is a Riemann sphere parameterized by $z$ in this case.

 Corresponding theory is $U(1)$ gauged sigma-model with $n_f=4$ chiral multiplets with charges: